I get many emails and phone calls every day from folks all over with questions they have

 Papa my clock runs for 3 or 4 minutes and then stops.
 What do I do?

-First, make sure the clock is level on the wall.
-If it still doesn't run move the base slightly to the left and listen for an even
+the pendulum swings.
+If it still doesn't run move the base ever so slightly to the left and listen for that nice even

 tic-tic sound.
 Try running it again and if it still doesn't run move it slightly more to the left.
 If the tics don't even out

 and the clock still doesn't run then go back to level and repeat all the above by moving it slightly to the right.
 Don't

 Papa, my chain has come off the gear.
 What do I do?

 First we want to avoid the other chains coming off while you are fixing this one.
 To avoid that with the other chains